 Grandparent time out may sound like a joke, but to the grandparents who are penalized, it's very real.
 Instead of having to sit on a stair step for 10 minutes, some grandparents are being separated from their grandchildren for weeks or even months at a time.
 Their misdemeanors range from not following the parents' rules to offering unsolicited advice.
 "Time out" is such a common topic of conversation on some parenting blogs that they abbreviate it: TO.

 How to Avoid a Grandparent Time Out

-If grandparent TO has a positive side, it's that it's not permanent.
-After all, for various reasons, some parents completely cut off contact between their children and the children's grandparents forever.
-At least time outs have a limited time span.
+If grandparent TOs have a positive side, it's that they're not permanent.
+After all, for various reasons, some parents completely cut off contact between their children and the children's grandparents forever; time outs, at least, have a limited time span.

 What situations have led to these time outs?
 Here are five of the most common scenarios, along with advice for both sides about avoiding conflict.

 1. The grandparents tread on the parents' turf.

 Grandparents: You don't get to make parenting decisions, and you shouldn't even offer an opinion unless asked for it.
 Trust that the parents don't make decisions lightly but consider their choices carefully.
 Parents: Try to put yourself in the grandparents' positions.
 Their love for their grandchildren is very close to parental love, yet they get none of the parental choices.
 Give them a break if they occasionally overstep boundaries as long as they do it out of the best of motives — and don't repeat the error.

 2. The parents and grandparents don't share the same beliefs or values.